nasa/trick/trick_sims/SIM_balloon/README.md

 ![Equation 1](Images/Equation1.png)

-To help us calculate these forces we’ll use a static atmosphere model called The US Standard Atmosphere.
+To help us calculate these forces we use the US Standard Atmosphere model described above.

 To find the state of the balloon, we integrate acceleration over time to get velocity.
 We then integrate velocity over time to get position.